CGA FAQ: How big does a gait lab need to be?

 beginning at two feet above the floor surface.
 About eight of these will

-provide the maximum flexibility in positioning the cameras - place one close
+provide the maximum flexibility in positioning the cameras - place one

 to each corner of the room and one in the centre of each wall.
-Remember that
+Remember

 the conduit down to the data collection system must accommodate all the